ggruia/FE-Avansat/README.md

 - Commitees
 - Members
 each with their own policies and roles.
-Each Commitee can create and alter Events, that every Member of that
+Each Commitee can create and alter Events, that every Member of that association can join.

 ## Implementation